-- The decision to pay an interim dividend of 3.26 pence per share and a final dividend of 4.99 pence per share (a total of 8.25 pence per share), to maintain the Board's policy to pay progressive dividends in normal circumstances.
-The Company has paid an increased dividend for 13 years in a row; - Carrying out a due diligence trip to Paris and visiting Dassault Systemes and Fidelity's Paris office and meeting with two of its portfolio managers and discussing the ESG journey in Europe; - The decision to carry out an external Board evaluation using the services of Lintstock Ltd. in accordance with the UK Corporate Governance Code; and - The decision to once again hold hybrid AGMs in 2023 and 2024 in order to make the AGM more accessible to those shareholders who are unable to or prefer not to attend in person.
+- As part of the Board's succession plan, carrying out a recruitment process to replace Vivian Bazalgette as nonexecutive Director and Chairman of the Board who having completed nine years on the Board on 1 December 2024 will step down at the conclusion of the AGM on 8 May 2025.
+Davina Walter will replace him as non-executive Director and Chairman of the Board; - The decision to pay an interim dividend of 3.60 pence per ordinary share and a final dividend of 5.50 pence per ordinary share (a total of 9.10 pence per ordinary share), to maintain the Board's policy to pay progressive dividends in normal circumstances.
+The Company has paid an increased dividend for 14 years in a row; - Meetings by the Chairman with some of the Company's key shareholders during the reporting year; - The decision once again to hold a hybrid AGM in 2025 in order to make the AGM more accessible to those shareholders who are unable to or prefer not to attend in person; and - The decision to update the Company's Articles of Association, subject to shareholder approval at the AGM on 8 May 2025.